openvinotoolkit/openvino/docs/IE_DG/Int8Inference.md

 > * Suffix `I8` for layers that had 8-bit data type input and were computed in 8-bit precision
 > * Suffix `FP32` for layers computed in 32-bit precision

-All Convolution layers are executed in int8 precision.
-Rest layers are fused into Convolutions using [post ops optimization technique](https://github.com/openvinotoolkit/openvino/blob/master/docs/IE_DG/supported_plugins/CPU.md#internal-cpu-plugin-optimizations).
+All `Convolution` layers are executed in int8 precision.
+Rest layers are fused into Convolutions using post operations optimization technique, which is described in [Internal CPU Plugin Optimizations](supported_plugins/CPU.md).

 [int8_flow]: img/cpu_int8_flow.png